27 June: SME Day

 The same UN document ‘invites Member States to facilitate the celebration of the Day by encouraging the presentation of research, policy discussions, practitioners’ workshops and testimonies of entrepreneurs from around the world, to the extent possible, in collaboration with public, private and non-profit sector organisations, and stresses that the cost of all activities that may result from the implementation of this resolution should be covered by voluntary contributions”.

 This day on 27 June should not be confused with the European SME Day, which has been celebrated since earlier dates.
-Specifically, after being created in 2008 by the European Commission and commemorated on 12 May in the 27 countries that form part of the European Union.
+Specifically, after being created in 2008 by the European Commission, one of the main institutions of the European Union, and commemorated on 12 May in the 27 countries that form part of the EU.

 What is an SME and what types exist